 The Spectrum School

-Somatic, trauma-informed education and developmental programs for children with autism and ADD/ADHD.
+Somatic, trauma-informed education and developmental programs for children with Autism and ADHD.

 A donor-funded 501(c)(3) nonprofit working to bring this vision for children and families to life.